docker/docs/ee/ucp/admin/configure/configure-rbac-kube.md

 - Many ecosystem applications and integrations expect Kubernetes RBAC as a part of their YAML files to provide access to service accounts.
 - Organizations planning to run UCP both on-premesis as well as in hosted cloud services want to run Kubernetes applications on both sets of environments, without manually changing RBAC for their YAML file.

 Kubernetes RBAC is turned on by default for Kubernetes clusters when customers upgrade to UCP 3.1.
-See [RBAC authorization in Kubernetes](https://v1-8.docs.kubernetes.io/docs/admin/authorization/rbac/) for more information about Kubernetes role-based access control.
+See [Using RBAC Authorization](https://kubernetes.io/docs/reference/access-authn-authz/rbac/) in the v1.11 documentation for more information about Kubernetes role-based access control.

 Starting with UCP 3.1, Kubernetes & Swarm roles have separate views.
 You can view all the roles for a particular cluster under **Access Control** then **Roles**.
 Select Kubernetes or Swarm to view the specific roles for each.